Atlanta Relocation Specialists

 Cost of Living

 Among the highest in the nation.
 Housing costs in Greater Boston have reached coastal-city levels.
-State income tax plus high property taxes create significant burden.
+Massachusetts levies a flat state income tax of roughly 5 percent, and high property taxes plus winter heating bills add to the burden.

 Education Ecosystem